thewca/wca-regulations/wca-regulations-2012.md

 - 7a) A competition may be held at any location, indoors or outdoors.
 - 7b) Spectators must remain at least 1.5 metres away from the competition stage when it is in use.
 - 7c) Lighting of the competition area must be given special attention.
 Lighting should be neutral, such that competitors can easily differentiate among the colours on the puzzles.
 - 7e) The competition area must be smoke-free, and must have a reasonable noise-level.
+[NOTE: MUST be smoke free?
+MUST have reasonable noise level?]
 - 7f) Solving station:
   - 7f1) Definitions:
     - 7f1a) Stackmat: The Speedstacks Stackmat timer and a full-size compatible mat.
     - 7f1b) Mat: The mat of the Stackmat.
+[NOTE: No alternative possible?
+What about mousepads?]
     - 7f1c) Timer: The timer of the Stackmat.
     - 7f1d) Surface: The flat surface on which the Stackmat has been placed.
 The mat is considered a part of the surface.
 The timer is not considered a part of the surface.
   - 7f2) The timer must be attached to the mat and placed directly on the table, desk or other suitable console, with the timer on the side of the mat nearest to the competitor.
 The mat must be placed flush against the surface of the table.